- Datum: –17.00

 Learn more about GIS.

-This will be the first of two workshops on the use of GIS (Geographical Information Systems).
+This will be the second of two workshops on the use of GIS (Geographical Information Systems).
 The first workshop will focus on a bit of background to GIS technology and how it can be used for research, with examples from the humanities.
 I want to discuss some aspects of how the spatial component of research data can contribute to a deeper understanding of available information, and how GIS can be used for this.
 I will draw on a few examples that where developed within the Mind & Nature research node, with case studies of farmer’s diaries from 19th century Dalarna, cultural heritage sites as targets in conflicts in Azerbaijan, the spatial distribution of Medieval churches in Sweden, and different archaeological examples.
 The aim is to illustrate how to benefit from incorporating spatial analysis in research projects, something that is often not used to the full potential.